 Den Ba Kieu Temple

 MAP.
-Open daily 8:30am – 4:30pm, midday break 11:30am-1:30pm.
+Open daily 8:30am-4:30pm, midday break 11:30am-1:30pm.
 This small historic temple sits inconspicuously along the busy road.
+It dates to the 17th century and was once part of the Hoan Kiem Lake waterfront.

 Ngoc Son Temple and Huc Bridge

 MAP.
-Open 7am-7pm daily, open until 10pm most weekends.
+Open 7am-7pm daily, until 10pm most weekends.
 This important Hanoi temple sits on the small Jade Island at the north end of Hoan Kiem Lake.

-Many people come here to pray and light joss sticks, while others simply take in the serene atmosphere…and get a look at the legendary 250 kg stuffed turtle encased in glass.
+Many people come here to pray and light joss sticks, while others simply take in the serene atmosphere…and to get a look at the legendary 250 kg stuffed turtle encased in glass.

 Hoan Kiem Lake (The Lake of the Returned Sword)